This is frugality and smart money sense in action. Read on for some really great actionable and frugal advice based on real life experience.

 Occupation: secondary school mathematics teacher

-We live in a small three bedroom house in the less desirable part of town but we fully own, no banks involved, a quarter acre block of land that our small house and huge shed sit on.
+We live in a small three bedroom house that we fully own, no banks involved, a quarter acre block of land that our small house and huge shed sit on.

 We’ve lived here for just over two years and everything has needed fixing and improving.
 The house was in a complete shambles when we bought it.
 There had been little done to maintain it for the 50 odd years of its life, which was made worse by damage intentionally caused by the previous owners.